zak-blake/at2/README.md

 - Implement the contact artist buttons(mailer)
 - test account type things - reset password and so on.. (check formatting)
-- sold image overlay (add a boolean value to model)
 - navigate through each picture directly without going back to the album page
 - add pos/neg flash messages